 In order to truly fulfill Prickly Pear Land Trust’s mission to connect future generations with land, water, and open space, our work can’t stop at the public land border.
 PPLT takes great pride in our efforts behind the scenes with private landowners—work that provides tools to working farms and ranches to protect open space and the lands and waters they depend on.
-To date, PPLT has protected more than 7,200 acres in 20 conservation easements in three counties and we have more on the horizon.
+To date, PPLT has protected more than 10,00 acres in conservation easements in four counties and we have more on the horizon.
 Conserving private land requires a certain commitment and dedication to something bigger than ourselves, particularly on the part of the private landowner.
 It’s some of the most important and longest lasting work PPLT does.

 A conservation easement is a voluntary legal agreement between a landowner and a qualified conservation organization, like Prickly Pear Land Trust, designed to permanently protect the conservation values of the land.
 These values include clean water, wildlife habitat, and working farms and ranches.
 Conservation easements function by limiting the development potential of a property, and this transfers to all future landowners, meaning the land will remain open for generations to come.
 Each agreement is unique, tailored to meet the needs of the landowner and the special qualities of the land.
 Landowners who place a conservation easement on their property continue to own the land and are free to carry on traditional land uses, sell the land, or pass it on to their heirs.

 - FOOD – Montana is a major player in our nation’s agricultural sector and through conservation easements, we can secure working lands of an appropriate scale to meet growing food production needs.
 Farmers and ranchers are innately conservation-minded too, as their bottom lines depend on their ability to be natural resource managers–what’s good for the land is good for them.